Lynsey has suffered from PMLE for years. She enjoys sharing hints and tips for others in the hope that they can find some relief.

 How to Treat PMLE

 If you are unlucky enough to have a flare-up, there are a few things that you can do to try and reduce the itch.
 Generally, the rash will disappear within a couple of weeks if you are able to avoid being in the sun again.
-In the meantime, you can try some of these tips to treat the itching.
+In the meantime, you can try some of these tips to ease the itching.

 - Don't scratch: As hard as it is, this will just irritate and burn even more.